Wubba lubba dub dub!

 Any word on possible guest stars?

 Rick and Morty season 3 featured the likes of Peter Serafinowicz, Danny Trejo and Joel McHale – and there have now been a number of stars confirmed to pop up in the new season.

 “We’ve got Paul Giamatti,” Justin Roiland told Entertainment Weekly.
 “That’s a hot scoop.
 We got Sam Neil.
 Taika Waititi does a voice.
 Kathleen Turner.”

 In July 2018, Back to the Future’s Christopher Lloyd expressed an interest in lending his voice to the show.
 Many fans will know that Rick and Morty is inspired by Lloyd’s character, Doc Brown, and Michael J. Fox’s Marty McFly from the 1985 sci-fi film.

 Speaking to the Phoenix New Times about possibly starring in the new season, Lloyd said: “I’d like to, of course.
 I think it’s really fun.
 I don’t follow it closely, but I’ve seen a few episodes and I gotta tell you, I think it’s a lot of fun.
 I know it’s some kind of parody of Doc and Marty.”

 When asked if he would accept the role of Rick’s father, Lloyd replied: “That’d be fun.”

-Will Kanye West be in Season 4?
+Will Kanye West be in season 4?

-What about old characters returning for Rick and Morty Season 4?
+What about old characters returning for Rick and Morty season 4?

 One character that fans of Rick and Morty would love to see again is Pickle Rick.
-Adult Swim have capitalised on the huge popularity of Rick’s pickle experiment by releasing audio outtakes of Roiland recording one scene from that episode – check it out below.
+Adult Swim have capitalised on the huge popularity of Rick’s pickle experiment by releasing audio outtakes of Roiland recording one scene from that episode – check it out above.